ivanzvonkov/olmoearth_pretrain/docs/Evaluation.md

     git clone git@hf.co:allenai/OlmoEarth-v1-Large
     ```
   - Pass the desired checkpoint directory via `--checkpoint_path` when running the evaluation sweeps.
-- **Baselines**: When using `--model=<name>`, the sweeps download/load checkpoints through the model wrappers, no extra setup required beyond dataset paths.
+- **Baselines**: When using `--model=<name>`, some models (e.g., AnySat, Panopticon, Terramind) will automatically download checkpoints from Hugging Face or TorchHub.
+Others models require manually downloading their checkpoints and set the model path in the config (e.g., set `load_directory` for Satlas model as defined in `olmoearth_pretrain/evals/models/satlas/satlas.py`).

 ---